Oaxaca has become a destination for not only tourists, but also for quality coffee roasters seeking heirloom coffee varieties.

 Quality = Selective Picking!

-After depulping and fermenting, the
+After depulping and fermenting, the “beans” still covered by outer

-protective envelopes, called parchment, dry for up to 20 days.
+protective envelopes called parchment, dry for up to 20 days.

 Drying parchment coffee.
 When moisture drops from about 60% to 10.5%, ideally, the coffee is ready for dry milling: sorting by size, density and defect.
 Only then is it ready to ship to us.